CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-syllabus.md

 The Assistive Technology Lab is available for students who benefit from its various technologies to convert text to speech, magnify items, convert text to Braille, etc.  For further information, please call <a href="tel:281-290-2672">281-290-2672</a> or email <a href="mailto:UPAssistiveTech@LoneStar.edu">UPAssistiveTech@LoneStar.edu</a>.

 ### Student Learning Resource Center (SLRC)
 The Lone Star College-University Park SLRC is located in Building 12, on the 8th floor and contains information resources for both college students and community members.
 Librarians are available to assist with research.
-To contact a reference librarian, email <a href="mailto:uplibrary-ref@lonestar.edu">uplibrary-ref@lonestar.edu<a>.
+To contact a reference librarian, email <a href="mailto:uplibrary-ref@lonestar.edu">uplibrary-ref@lonestar.edu</a>.
 For Library hours and contact information, please visit <a href="http://www.lonestar.edu/library" target="_blank">http://www.lonestar.edu/library</a>.

 ### Assessment Center
 The Lone Star College-University Park Assessment Center is located in Building 13, Room 240.
 See link for all testing center hours:   <a href="http://www.lonestar.edu/testing-centers.htm" target="_blank">http://www.lonestar.edu/testing-centers.htm</a>.